Source: Rick Smith, WRAL Local TechWire Editor

 - Given that the GA has cut the Biotech Center’s budget, where is the capital coming from to support larger loans?
 Is this a separate fund?

 When NCBiotech restructured following the budget reduction announced last summer, we indicated that we would prioritize those programs that generated the strongest success metrics.
-Our loan program remains one of NCBiotech’s critical programs since it has consistently had a major impact on the growth of the state’s life science industry.
+Our loan program remains one of NCBiotech’s critical programs since it has been able to avoid most of the bad credit loan fiasco and since it has consistently had a major impact on the growth of the state’s life science industry.

 In fact, in many cases, an NCBiotech loan is the first outside funding into a company at a time when no other funding is available given the dearth of early-stage funding options for life science companies.